 Separated, widowed, divorced, single by choice, living apart can all fit into the category of a single parent family.
 No matter how you arrived in your current situation, it’s important for families and children to know they are not alone.

-The Asian Single Parents Network is a registered Community Interest Company (CIC) which offers social, emotional and practical support in order to build confidence, prevent isolation and combat the stigma attached to being a single parent in South Asian families.
+The Asian Single Parents Network became a registered Community Interest Company (CIC) late 2020 which offers social, emotional and practical support in order to build confidence, prevent isolation and combat the stigma attached to being a single parent in South Asian families.
 It operates as a ‘not for profit,’ and acts in the best interests of its members.

 The small membership fee of £15 for the whole year (£1.25 a month), goes into the running costs of the company and is reinvested back so other projects can be worked on, and more people reached in order to help them.
 The information you share on the membership form is completely private and not shared with anybody else.